arzam16/empty-sixty-five/brom-dump/README.md

 Looks like the NAND support depends on host SPFT application, not on DA itself.
 I started my Windows computer (the only reason for this is there are more archive versions for Windows than for Linux) and began testing SP Flash Tool distributions older than v5.1648 but I shoved them the DA from v5.1648.
 It took me some time to figure out that the latest version of SP Flash Tool for Windows that supports mt6573 with NAND is v5.1624.

 I set up Wireshark and USBPcap and shortly after got the traffic dump I was looking for.
 The dumped traffic allowed me to carve out the original DA for mt6573 and implement support for this SoC in `spft-replay`.

+Adding support for mt6573 in payloads was just a matter of finding some function addresses in its original DA and putting them into header files, as well as adding a new target to Makefile.

+Unfortunately, things didn't go as well as expected.
+Despite USB dump payload working properly the "Hello world" payload doesn't print anything at all.
+I will fix it next.